ThomasBurleson/angularjs-Zza-BMEAN/readme.md

 ### Extract the database

 Extract the Zza application's MongoDB database in *zza-mongo-database.zip* to your MongoDB data directory.

->The default location per MongoDB installation instructions is *C:\data*.
-Your location may be different.
+>The default location per MongoDB installation instructions should be `<projectDirectory>/database/zza/*`.

 You only have to install this database once.